StefanZander/lecture_notes/kg/lecture/marp/owl.md

 ::::

 **Example**
 - The restriction, $\forall$ `hasTopping TomatoTopping` describes the anonymous class of individuals that **only** have `hasTopping` relationships to individuals that are members of the class `TomatoTopping`, **OR**, individuals that definitely do not participate in any `hasTopping` relationships at all.

 ---
-## Universal Restrictions ($\forall$) – Example
+## Universal Restrictions ($\forall$) – Pitfalls and Example

 ::::: columns
 :::: single small
 A common mistake is to use an intersection instead of a union.{.red}
 - For example, `CheeseTopping` ⊓ `VegetableTopping`.
   - This reads, `CheeseTopping` *and* `VegetableTopping`.
-Although "CheeseTopping and Vegetable" might be a natural thing to say in English, this logically means something that is _simultaneously_ a kind of `CheeseTopping` *and* `VegetableTopping`.
+Although "CheeseTopping and Vegetable" might be a natural thing to say in English, this logically means something that is _simultaneously_ a kind of `CheeseTopping` *AND* `VegetableTopping`.
-  - If the classes `CheeseTopping` and `VegetableTopping` were not *disjoint*, this would have been a logically legitimate thing to say – it would not be inconsistent and therefore would not be ‘spotted’ by a reasoner.
+  - If the classes `CheeseTopping` and `VegetableTopping` were *not disjoint*, this would have been a logically legitimate thing to say – it would not be inconsistent and therefore would not be ‘spotted’ by a reasoner.

-- In the above example it might have been tempting to create _two universal restrictions_ — one for `CheeseTopping` (∀ `hasTopping CheeseTopping`) and one for `VegetableTopping` (∀ `hasTopping VegetableTopping`).
-However, when *multiple restrictions* are used (for any type of restriction) the *total description* is taken to be the *intersection* of the *individual restrictions*.
-This would have therefore been equivalent to one restriction with a filler that is the intersection of Moz- zarellaTopping and TomatoTopping — as explained above this would have been logically incorrect.
+- In the example it might have been tempting to create _two universal restrictions_ — one for `CheeseTopping` (`∀ hasTopping CheeseTopping`) and one for `VegetableTopping` (`∀ hasTopping VegetableTopping`).
+However, when *multiple restrictions* are used (for any type of restriction) the *total description* is taken to be the **intersection** of the *individual restrictions*.
+This would have therefore been equivalent to one restriction with a filler that is the intersection of `MozzarellaTopping` and `TomatoTopping` — as explained above this would have been logically incorrect.
 ::::
 :::: single small
 ![](figures/universal_restriction_protege.jpg)